A key goal in the field of Biochemistry is to understand the chemical and

 In collaboration with the Hagen lab (NIU) we are interested in designing and characterizing small molecule compounds that capable of inhibiting critical pathways of infectious agents.
 We are currently targeting several enzymes of the MEP pathway.

-The Horn lab has been supported by the following:
+The Horn lab is thankful for funding support from the following: